RAS Star Parties

 Riverside, CA 92516-1264

-GMARS consists of 10 acres of land, with 2 houses, each on 5 acres.
-The main house has 2 bathrooms and 1 small bedroom.
-The other house has 1 bathroom and 1 bedroom.
-The main house also has a full kitchen.
-The bedrooms have a few beds in them, which are up for grabs to anyone who wants to sleep on one.
-They are fisrt-come, first-serve, so it's best to arrive early and place your sleeping bag, blanket, duffle bag or some other belonging on a bed to show that it's reserved.
+GMARS consists of 10 acres of land, made up of two adjacent 5-acre lots each with a house.
+The house on the west lot (known as the Charlie Knapke House or the main house) has a garage, full kitchen, living room, 2 bathrooms and 1 bedroom.
+The house on the east lot has a living room, storage rooms, 1 bathroom and 1 bedroom.
+The beds in the bedrooms are available on a first-come, first-served basis.
+Simply arrive early and place your sleeping bag, blanket, duffle bag or some other belonging on a bed to show that it's reserved.
 Please bring your own pillow and sleeping bag or other bedding.

 Locks & Property Access